Travelling solo in Shanghai was one of the most stressful experiences of my life.

 As George Bush once said: “fool me once, shame on… shame on you.
 Fool me [pause] You can’t get fooled again”

-Update: This post was written a long, long time ago, at a time when I was a naive and inexperienced traveler.
+Update: This post was written a long, long time ago (2011), at a time when I was a naive and inexperienced traveler.
 When I visited China, I had only travelled for four months in total and had never been outside of Europe or the United States.
 I was instantly overwhelmed by the difference in culture and didn’t handle it very well at all.
 I was a first-time solo traveler and had no idea what I was doing or how to cope with such unfamiliar surroundings.
-I am now ashamed at how I behaved.
+I am ashamed by how I behaved.

 Hopefully, I’ll be able to avoid being scammed next time :-)